 Since Neil's name is well-known in the digital marketing space, he can get away with talking about himself.
-This post is an obvious illustration that we want to know what Neil things.
+This post is an obvious illustration that we want to know what Neil thinks.
 But, by comparison, Neil talks about "you," the reader, much more often than he does himself.
 I think he's onto something.

 By using "you" a lot, the focus is obviously on solving the problem of the reader, which should be our goal as marketers.
 It's why we call what we do at Lean Labs customer-centric marketing.
 Our prospects and clients are the heroes, not us.
 We're here to help them solve their problems, not talk about ourselves.
 They're Frodo; we're Gandalf.
 They're Luke; we're Obi-Wan.
 To learn more about our five keys to customer-centric marketing, click here.